davidhalford/DivPeek/README.md

 DivPeek has 4 configurable options:

 The first is an array of DOM elements to track.
-These do not have to be divs, they can be anything, alle they need is a unique ID.
+These do not have to be divs, they can be anything, all they need is a unique ID.

 	var elementsToTrack = ["#div1","#div2","#div3"];